rkaunismaa/crewai-Playground/README.md

 Yup!
 That spins up effortlessly!
 And looks real nice.
 Gonna Remove langtrace stuff from demo_app_2 and get it to use langfuse.

+Wow really!??
+There does not appear to be any CrewAI integration with Lanfuse!
+WTF!!?
+I see Langfuse has integrations with Langchain, Langserve, Haystack, LLamaindex and a bunch of other way more obscure packages, but NOTHING for CrewAI!

+Looks like I need to install langfuse to the project ...

+15) pip install  langfuse

+Sigh.
+I cannot get langfuse stuff to work within demo_app_2, so I am just going to continue using langtrace just becase it is already working.